swapper1983/foodgram-project-react/README.md

 #### Repository structure
  * /frontend - files needed to build the frontend of the application.
- * /gateway - nginx and Docker configuration files.
+ * /infra - nginx and Docker configuration files, as well as containerisation data (manifests).
- * /infra - infrastructure template of the project.
  * /backend - foodgram backend on Django.
  * /data - list of ingredients with units of measurement (json, cvs).
  * /docs - API specification files.
- * /postman-collection - API tests
+ * /postman-collection - API tests.

 ### Site is available at the link: